RedisGears/RedisGears/docs/readers.md

 Its operation can be controlled with the following:

   * Key name: the name of the key storing the Stream
-  * fromId: message id from which to start read messages, default '0-0'
+  * fromId: message id from which to start read messages

 **Event Mode**